 - The majority (53 percent) of younger adults (age 18-44) feel a CEO’s main priority is to be bold and innovative.

-Scroll down to download full news release, study and supplemental infographics for 2014 Global Street Fight Study.
+Scroll down to download full news release, study and supplemental infographics for the 2015 Global Street Fight Study.

-Access our archived Global Street Fight Study and image from 2013:
+Free access to archived 2014 Global Street Fight Study and images: